 - I enjoy going on a tricycle or swimming

 Working out has given me the confidence I never thought I would have with cerebral palsy .
 It is a great way to gain confidence, self-love and learned that just because you have a disability doesn’t mean your body is in beautiful.
+I do use a walking aid or chair when I’m out and about as a great way to be mobile on the go but I’m trying my hardest to push myself and my exercise as much as possible.

 I know for me working out has helped me mentally as many people have told me I wasn’t beautiful with Cerebral Palsy.